 - 1. Sign into EDConnect using your ID and Password. - 2.
 Request IDSA, IGSA, IGSG, IGCO message classes for appropriate year - 3.
 At the top, under "Transmission" click on "Now" Wait until you receive pop up box indicating the transmission is now complete. - 4.
-Once it is complete you will be notified of any updates from the Department.
+Once it is complete you will be notified of any updates from the U.S. Department of Education.
 You may print these or read them on-line.
 Please let the Associate Director know of any updates or changes which may affect any day-to-day operations for the office. - 5.
-When the downloading is complete, close the page, then go to "File" "New" "Activity Log", to see what has come in.
-Proceed to SAMBA directory to perform the FTP process import the FAFSA information.
+When the downloading is complete, close the page, then go to "File" "New" "Activity Log", to see files that were received.
+Proceed to SAMBA directory to perform the FTP process to import the FAFSA information.